Datia

-The old town is surrounded by a stone wall, encompassing beautiful palaces and gardens.
-The 17th-century palace of Vir Singh Deo is a notable example of the Hindu architecture of North India.
+The old town is encircled by a stone wall and is home to gorgeous buildings and gardens.
+The 17th-century palace of Bir Singh Ju Deo built in 1614 for the stay for his friend emperor Jehangir is a notable example of the Rajput - Mughal architecture of North India.
+It is the seven-story up and seven-story down palace commissioned by Raja Vir Singh Deo.
+Its symmetry and hilltop perch inspired Edwin Lutynes design for New Delhi.
 The town serves as a trading center for grains and cotton products.
 Handloom weaving is an important industry.
-Datia has several important landmarks and is famous for the seven-story up and seven-story down palace built by Raja Vir Singh Deo in 1614.
 The town is also a thriving pilgrimage spot for religious devotees.
-There are many temples, including the Sidhapeeth of Pitambara Devi, Buglamukhi Devi Temple, and Gupteshwar Temple.
-Pitambara Peeth is a famous Shaktipitha located at the entrance of Datia.
-This pilgrimage spot is located about 1 km from Datia Bus Station and 3 km from Datia Railway Station on the Delhi-Chennai main line and features Buglamukhi Devi Temple.
-The Dhumavati Main Temple, established by Golokwasi Swamiji Maharaj and the Vankhandeshwar temple, a Mahabharat period temple of Shiva are the main attraction of the place.
-It was ruled by Bundela Rajputs until 1947.
+There are many temples, including the renowned Shaktipeeth of Pitambara Devi, Dhumavati Temple, Gupteshwar Temple and Laghu Vrindavan.
+Pitambara Peeth is a famous Shakta Pitha dedicated to Goddess Baglamukhi, one of the ten Mahavidyas (wisdom goddesses), known for her powers of stambhana (paralysis of enemies) and protection.
+The temple is located at the entrance of Datia town gate.
+The spot is located about 1 km from Datia Bus Station and 3 km from Datia Railway Station on the Delhi-Chennai main line.
+The Dhumavati Main Temple, established by Golokwasi Swamiji Maharaj and the Vankhandeshwar temple, a Mahabharat period temple of Shiva are also the main attraction of the place.
+It was ruled by Bundela Rajputs until 1947 as vassals to Scindia dynasty.
+Currently, in Datia, the son of Lord Shri Rama, the descendants of Kush, Kushwaha Kshatriyas reside.